maresan/ITunes-Search-API/README.md

-# ITunes-Search-API (Yapo.cl test 2019)
+# ITunes-Search-API (Yapo.cl challenge 2019)
-This was the test or challenge that I had to develop to demonstrate my skills and knowledge as an Android Developer.
+This was the challenge that I had to develop to demonstrate my skills and knowledge as an Android Developer.

-## Test or challenge requested (email)
+## Challenge

 Hi Miguel,